 BBQ’s Delight Wood Smoking Pellets

 Order this, and you get several small bags of different wood pellets.
 It has a 4.5/5 stars rating on Amazon from 1,300 reviewers.
 This is great if you want to try different flavors.
 This comes in one-pound bags of each of the following:

 - Jack Daniel’s

-As per the manufacturer, you can use each bag for 10x and that you’ll only need ⅓ cup per session.
-These are compatible for charcoal, electric, gas, and smoker grills.
+As per the manufacturer, you can use each bag for 10x, and you’ll only need ⅓ cup per session.
+These are compatible with charcoal, electric, gas, and smoker grills.
 Cooking with these pellets gives off a slight wood flavor.
-Personally, the Jack Daniel’s works beautifully with pork while the mesquite flavor is best for beef recipes.
-On the other hand, poultry works well with the cherry flavor and hickory is the most versatile out of all.
+Personally, Jack Daniel’s works beautifully with pork, while the mesquite flavor is best for beef recipes.
+On the other hand, poultry works well with the cherry flavor, and hickory is the most versatile out of all.

 - 6 different flavors

 - Quite expensive